High fidelity CNOT gates in photonic integrated circuits using composite segmented directional couplers: Methods

 \subsection{Simulation and Modeling}

+Both uniform and CSDC designs were modeled using silicon-on-insulator (SOI) waveguides at 1550 nm with a 220 nm thickness and a 650 nm center-to-center gap.
+Coupled-mode theory simulations, performed using Lumerical and the effective trench medium model~\cite{warshavsky_accurate_2025}, yielded spatial profiles of coupling, $\kappa(z)$, and detuning, $\Delta\beta(z)$.
+The resulting unitary was obtained by integrating the Hamiltonian over the entire interaction length, $L$.
+We also account for the S-bend regions, in which the waveguides are brought close together or further apart, by incorporating a pre-characterized S-bend transfer matrix to recover the overall unitary transformation:

+where $\mathcal{T}$ is the time ordering operator, and we notice that due to symmetry the unitary transformation of the outgoing S-bend region is the transpose of the ingoing S-bend region.

 Waveguide parameters (width, gap, height) were swept in Lumerical FDE and FDTD simulations, using effective trench model ~\cite{warshavsky_accurate_2025} to extract coupling and detuning values.
-The dual-rail qubit system was modeled as a two-level Hamiltonian:

-With \(\sigma_z,\sigma_x\) the Pauli matrices.
-Integration over $z$ yielded the unitary transformation.
 To reduce back-scattering loss, transitions between segments were designed with a 2 $\mu m$ linear taper, assumed to be adiabatic \cite{fu_efficient_2014}.
 The S-bend matrix was applied to complete the model, it was simulated using Lumerical's FDTD simulation; The S-bend is a \(L \approx 12.3\;\um\) long Euler Bend taking the rails from a (center to center) gap of 5 \um, to 0.65 \um, at a constant waveguide width of 0.5 \um.